pushkarbw/mcp-server/README.md

    - Once you have an account (and purchased appropriate plan), note down your `username` and `access_key` from [Account Settings](https://www.browserstack.com/accounts/profile/details).

 2. Ensure you are using Node version >= `18.0`.
 Check your node version using `node --version`.
 Recommended version: `v22.15.0` (LTS)

 3. **Install the MCP Server**

    - VSCode (Copilot - Agent Mode): `.vscode/mcp.json`:

+    1. Locate or Create the Configuration File:
+    In the root directory of your project, look for a folder named .vscode.
+This folder is usually hidden so you will need to find it as mentioned in the expand.

+    2. If this folder doesn't exist, create it.

+    3. Inside the .vscode folder, create a new file named mcp.json

+    4. Add the Configuration: Open the mcp.json file and add the following JSON content.
+Replace <username> and <access_key> with your BrowserStack credentials.

    ```json
    {